Damzwan/sketchmate/docs/CODE_QUALITY_AUDIT.md

   from that lifecycle count: they live for their owning worker/player and are released by worker lifetime or `destroy()`.

-Verification: `pnpm lint`, `pnpm typecheck`, all 426 unit tests, production build and bundle budget pass.
+Verification: `pnpm lint`, `pnpm typecheck`, the unit suite, production build and bundle budget pass.
 Q5.3 and Q5.5 remain open and intentionally stay coupled because the budget ratchet follows icon consolidation.